jonrau1/CodeArtifactVulnScanner/README.md

 ### Centralized Deployment (Single-Account / Single-Region)

 ![Centralized Architecture](./img/centralized-repository-architecture.jpg)

+**NOTE:** This architecture and associated steps will be updated to reflect dependency and anti-malware flows.

 The Centralized setup is also considered an "in-place / local" deployment.
 This is best suited for smaller AWS Accounts who may be using CodeArtifact in a limited capacity, or for Organizations who want to maintain a single location where CodeArtifact workloads are run. **Note:** If you have different Regions, deploying this solution to them will create their own DynamoDB Tables and manually load the entire NVD into it - you are responsbile for modifying the solution to be able to run Multi-Region.